CertitudeTechnology/Barcode-QR-Scanner/README.md

 <b>2.
 Photos of your phone</b>

-   QR Barcode Scanner can scan the QR Code from an image.
+   Barcode-QR-Scanner can scan the QR Code from an image.
 So it needs to access you photos so that you can choose one to scan.

-<b>3. wi-fi settings</b>

-   QR Barcode Scanner can generate QR Code of the user name, password, etc. for a wi-fi network.
-So app need access wi-fi settings to do this.